wendyverdonk93/docs/content/faq/getting-started/are-there-any-products-or-services-that-cannot-be-sold.md

 | n/a | Merchants that fall under the _Excessive chargeback program_ |
 | n/a | Sale of replicas and _inspired by_ items |

-If you have any questions about the High Risk Program, please contact <risk@multisafepay.com>
+If you have any questions about the High Risk program, please contact <risk@multisafepay.com>